-This trendy cocktail bar in Kemptown is a great place to relax, unwind and eat good food with friends.
-Serving a simple but quality menu for light bites or more substantial mains, it’s got something for everyone including ‘Small plates’, sharing platters and steak.
+This trendy cocktail bar in Kemptown serves a simple but quality menu for light bites or more substantial mains, it’s got something for everyone including ‘Small plates’, sharing platters and steak.
 If you don’t need to go back to work after lunch, try one of their fabulous contemporary cocktails.

 Neighbourhood BN2 1TP